Dillnot/MS-Code-Oympics-21/README.md

 characters or repeated cards), each player's hand is in no specific order, and in each hand, there is a clear winner.

-The output should be the number of hands player 1 wins, example input is poker_input.txt.
+The output should be the number of hands player 1 wins, example input is poker_input.txt with answer of 42.
 Full marks for correct answer

 ## Challenge 4 - procedural pumpkin asci art generator
 We want you to write a script that procedurally generates random pumpkins in the